guildai/guildai/guild/tests/uat/check-without-tensorflow.md

     yaml_version:              ...
     werkzeug_version:          ...
-    guild: there are problems with your Guild setup Refer to the issues above for more information.
+    guild: there are problems with your Guild setup Refer to the issues above for more information or rerun check with the --verbose option.
     <exit 1>